 Located three hours North East of Melbourne, Victoria’s High Country is fast becoming Australia’s premier cycle tourism destination.
-Boasting an extensive Rail Trail, Mountain Biking and Road Cycling network, the quality and extent of its cycling infrastructure and product is attracting more cycle visitation and yield than any other Australian region.
+Boasting over 300kms of Rail Trails, 10 Mountain Bike parks, endless Gravel backroads, and a superb Road Cycling network, including the 7 Peaks road climbs.
+The quality and extent of its cycling opportunities are unmatched and attract more cycle tourism visitation and yield than any other Australian region.

 Objectives of Program